mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

             - route-based VPNs are preferred method for on-premises, they are more resilient to topology changes (creation of new subnets)
             - route-based works best for: Connections between VNets, Point-to-site connections, multi-site connections, coexistence with ExpressRoute
             - seems like this is the *preferred* choice
+    - can set up VNet to VNet within Azure
+    - can set up VNet to on-prem through a *site-to-site* or *point-to-site*
 - HA scenarios for VPN
     - **Active/Standby**: default configuration
         - when planned maintenance occurs connections are interrumpted and restored within a few seconds, uninterrupted can take as much as 90 seconds